camjmc03/camjmc03/README.md

 - Cameron McClure-Coleman
 - Computer Science Student at Cal Poly SLO
-- Competition rocket Avionics Team Lead for Cal Poly Space Systems
+- Flyback Booster Project Manager at Cal Poly Space Systems
-- ITS support specialist
+- Cal Poly ITS client services technician

 <!---
 camjmc03/camjmc03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.